 If your screening results are abnormal, you should follow-up with your doctor immediately even if you feel perfectly well.
-Early treatment and good control of disease can result in better outcomes and prevent or delay serious complications.
+Early treatment and good control of your condition can result in better outcomes and prevent or delay serious complications.

 A one-off screening will only pick up health conditions that are present at the time of screening.
 Regular screening helps to detect conditions that may develop after the previous screening.
 Hence, it is important for you to go for regular screening tests at the recommended frequency.

 Health Screening is heavily subsidised for Singaporeans and Permanent Residents.
-If you are aged 50 years and above with a Health Assist card (under
+Under the

-If you have difficulty paying for the screening tests, please speak to the medical social worker at the polyclinics
+Medisave can be used for screening mammogram and cervical cancer screening at the polyclinics.
+If you have difficulty paying for the screening tests, please speak to the medical social worker at the polyclinics.

 Good, affordable basic healthcare is also available to Singaporeans through subsidised medical services offered at public hospitals and polyclinics.